GauteRSamuelsen/Markdown/SetupManual.md

 Start by importing the Motion Matching plugin into Unreal Engine.
 For now the plugin supports Unreal Engine version 4.27.2.

+Unreal has this documentation for Unreal 5 - but it should apply to 4.27 as well. https://docs.unrealengine.com/5.0/en-US/working-with-plugins-in-unreal-engine/

 ### Plugin contains

 - MotCharacter - character class